 > Work

-The project in the Forensics Studio is an investigation into the decision-making and execution of a series of existing buildings in South Dakota.
-Through the making of time-based images and books, students explore networks of performances affecting the production of architecture.
+The collective project in the Forensics Studio was an investigation into the decision-making and execution of a series of existing buildings in South Dakota.
+Through the making of time-based images and books, students explored networks of performances affecting the production of architecture.

 The studio defines forensics in three ways: